 remember our inheritance.
 We are a special person, born of God, one in a

-hundred going to heaven.
+thousand going to heaven.
 No matter how miserable our life, we are destined to

 receive an inheritance from God that is eternal.
 We will inherit heaven itself